-Upcoming Regional celebrations in Townsville, Bundaberg, Toowoomba, Cairns, Rockhampton and Longreach bring the QCT to wider Queensland destinations.
+Regional celebrations in Townsville, Bundaberg, Rockhampton, Longreach, Toowoomba and Cairns bring the QCT to wider Queensland destinations.

-The QCT has a proud history of upholding high standards for the teaching profession in Queensland.
+The QCT and its predecessor organisations have a proud history of upholding high standards for the teaching profession in Queensland.

 From humble beginnings with roots in the 1960s, when educators advocated to establish a registration system in Queensland to ensure teachers were qualified and of good character, the Board of Teacher Education emerged.